FAQ

 You keep your precision.

-You gain access to everything you've been running on without.
+You gain access to everything you've been running without.

-• We're not sure our relationship can be saved.
+• I'm not sure our relationship is workable

 Either way, you leave knowing where you actually stand.